 Koheras single-frequency lasers are longitudinally single-mode and offer extremely low phase- and intensity noise levels.
 Available in the Erbium or Ytterbium wavelength ranges and with frequency conversion to many other bands.

 Reliability is our highest priority and the all-fiber DFB design ensures robust and reliable operation for thousands of hours.

 Koheras lasers are extremely stable and mode-hop-free – even under changing environmental conditions.
-Furthermore, we can deliver shot-noise limited lasers for applications demanding extra low-intensity noise.
+You can also get shot noise-limited solutions for applications demanding extra low-intensity noise levels.

 Find the right laser for you

 Our Koheras single-frequency Erbium and Ytterbium fiber lasers come in three fundamental configurations: OEM fiber lasers, a modular line card system, and a desktop fiber laser range.
 Choose the format that suits you best – they all offer performance that rivals or surpasses big scientific lasers, but in a compact and industrial package with market-leading reliability.

 Our most popular Koheras single-frequency laser, the MIKRO OEM laser module, has a typical lifetime of more than 10 years and a return rate of less than 1%.